 Easy Peanut Butter Cookies made with store-bought or Homemade Peanut Butter.
-(Instructions included) The latter adds honey and an extra step, but makes the best cookie.

 The Homemade Peanut Butter can be made a day or two, or more in advance to speed cookie baking day.

 Add peanut butter, butter, brown sugar, white sugar, egg and vanilla in a stand mixer bowl.